bernhardHartleb/Install-VM-Debian/README.md

 *	IP: 192.168.1.150
 *	Subnet mask:255.255.255.0

-Also the network of the virtual machine have to get adjust.
+Also the network of the virtual machine has to be adjusted.
 To make an internet connection on the Zybo board possible, a second network has to get included in the virtual box setting, and attached to Bridge adapter.
 This can be done in the following way:

 * Network -> Adapter 2 -> Bridge connection -> Name of your network card, which is connected to the board.

-To connect the Adapter2 to the board, the network has to get configured as follows:
+To connect the Adapter2 to the board, the network has to be configured as follows:

 ```sh
 $ sudo -i